How we saved one reader from wasting 3 months on a one-sided relationship…

 How to Solve Your Own “Does She Want a Relationship or Not” Dilemma

 Even the most well-meaning women don’t always know how to offer clear signals.
-Relationships can twist in a gray area for a long time.
+Modern relationships can twist in a gray area for a long time without any obvious signs from the other person.

-(1) Properly assess the situation to figure out if something is truly “off” or not.
+(1) Properly assess the situation to figure out if something is truly “off” or not, whether she’s simply “too busy” for you or genuinely too busy in general.

 (3) Share your honest feelings.
 It’s respectful to both people’s time and ability to cope with the normal events of life, like breakups.

-If you’d like to learn more about taking the lead your dating life, then here are a few articles that can help you with those aspects of dating and attraction:
+If you’d like to learn more about taking the lead your dating life, awesome!
+Here are a few articles that can help you with those aspects of dating and attraction:

 - Peruse all articles on the topics of conversation and flirting.